How efficiency shapes market impact: Introduction

 The central goal of our model is to understand how order splitting affects market impact\footnote{ The persistence of order flow in the London Stock Exchange has been shown to be overwhelmingly due to order splitting rather than herding by Toth et al. (\citeyear{Toth11c}).}.
 Whereas Kyle assumed a single, monopolistic informed trader, our informed traders are competitive.
-They submit their orders to an algorithmic execution service that bundles them together as one large metaorder and executes them incrementally.
-We show that this leads to a symmetric Nash equilibrium satisfying the condition that the final price after a metaorder is executed equals its average transaction price.
+They receive a common information signal and must independently choose the size of the order to submit.
+The orders are submitted to an algorithmic execution service that bundles them together as one large metaorder and executes them incrementally.
+We show that this leads to a Nash equilibrium in which order sizes are equilibrated with information.
+This equilibrium satisfies the condition that the final price after a metaorder is executed equals its average transaction price.
 We call this condition \emph{fair pricing}, to emphasize the fact that under this assumption trading a metaorder is a breakeven deal -- neither party makes a profit as a result of trading\footnote{ Neither party makes a profit in a one way trade based on current prices, but for a round trip the aggressive party nonetheless incurs losses equal to the one way permanent impact.}.
 Our equilibrium is less general than Kyle's in that it assumes uniform execution, but it is more general in that it allows an arbitrary information distribution.
-This is key because, as we show, there is an equilibrium between information and metaorder size, making it possible to match the metaorder size distribution to empirical data.
+This is key because, as we show, there is an equilibrium between information and metaorder size, and the metaorder size distribution can be observed directly from empirical data.